ilyes-smaouii/advent-of-code-2025/README.md

 \
 I'm gonna try not to read the instructions for Day 8 straight away because I really have to stop this and go do other things right now.
+\
+Update : just read the instructions for Day 8, and damn.
+Will try to think about it while I make myself dinner.